 If there was ONE question a breast cancer survivor wished she had known to ask before a mastectomy, would you want to know what it was?
 We’re so grateful to Terri Coutee for sharing what that one question was for her and why she wishes more people knew to ask.
 Terri had a wonderful experience with delayed DIEP flap breast reconstruction.
 She now advocates for education on this topic.
 You can read more about her and her organization at the end of her story.

 I’m a two-time breast cancer survivor who had delayed breast reconstruction.
 I had a breast surgeon who was well informed about all options for breast reconstruction, including the method I chose (DIEP flap).
-DIEP flap is the type of breast reconstruction that uses the patient’s own skin, underlying tissue and blood vessels from the abdomen or other donor site on the patient to create soft, warm new breasts (editor’s note: you can find more stories about this type of reconstruction, and learn more about it and similar types of autologous reconstruction via this page).
+DIEP flap is the type of breast reconstruction that uses the patient’s own skin, underlying tissue and blood vessels from the abdomen or other donor site on the patient to create soft, warm new breasts.
 Having immediate breast reconstruction, performed at the same time as the mastectomy, is the ideal choice but truly depends on the circumstances for each individual patient.

 There are reasons I delayed, and I want to share them so you have an idea of what decisions I went through and why it was delayed.